dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 When it comes to Boris, I haven't even entered the last mile yet.
 I'm still walking through the trough of disillusionment, and I intend to dwell in said trough for a little while longer.
 But I'll be back, as one of the most famous Austrians so eloquently put it.
 After all the grass has been touched and all the iron has been pumped, I'll be back.
 And I intend to fix the bugs, do the polishing, and release version 1.0.0 eventually.
 And 1.0.1 soon after that.
 And 1.0.2 quickly after, and so on.
 But not right now.
 There's only so much "you're absolutely right" a single person can bear, only so many hallucinations a single mind can tolerate.

-Boris v1 will come eventually, just like Arnie came eventually.
-But for now, it will remain on version 0.10.twenty-something.
+Boris v1 will come eventually, just like Arnie came eventually.[fn-arnie] But for now, it will remain on version 0.10.twenty-something.

 ## Conclusion